charlesreid1-docker/d-nginx-charlesreid1/README.md

 the gh-pages branch, and bind-mount that into the container.

-Updating the site is as simple as
-`git pull origin gh-pages`.
+This enables webhooks to update the static site contents without disturbing the container.